MazontheMoon/freeCodeCampDailyChallenge/README.md

 Return the blockquote text surrounded by opening and closing HTML blockquote tags.
 For example, given "> This is a quote", return <blockquote>This is a quote</blockquote>. function parseBlockquote(markdown) {...}

+### 18 - Checkerboard
+Given an array with two numbers, the first being the number of rows and the second being the number of columns, return a matrix (an array of arrays) filled with "X" and "O" characters of the given size.
+- The characters should alternate like a checkerboard.
+- The top-left cell must always be "X" function createBoard(dimensions) {...}